 Writ of Execution

-- Authorize sheriffs to seize and sell non-exempt property
+- Authorizes sheriffs or constables to seize and sell non-exempt property.

-- Follow specific procedures to protect debtor rights
+- Must follow specific procedures that protect debtor rights.

-- Target personal property and non-homestead real estate
+- Targets personal property and non-homestead real estate.

 Bank Account Garnishment